julhoang/Recap/README.md

 An app to write and organize book summaries.

 ## Current Functionalities
 ✔️ Recap is connected to a real Firebase storage.
 ✔️ Users can add books, but not remove/modify any books yet.
-✔️ Automatic retrieve book cover from Google Books API ✔️ Daily Review loads random quotes that admin creates.
+✔️ Automatic retrieve book cover from Google Books API.
+✔️ Daily Review loads random quotes that admin creates.

 ## Future Updates